Eleanor Ileen Johnson: Early life

-Eleanor Ileen Johnson was born in St. Charles, Illinois to newspaper editor Oscar Walter Johnson and his wife, Alina Vilhelmina Backberg (1885–1968).
+Eleanor Ileen Johnson was born in St. Charles, Illinois to newspaper editor Oscar Walter Johnson and his wife, Aliina Vilhelmina Backberg (1885–1968).
 She had an older brother, Harold Theodore (1908–1968).

 In early 1912, Alina and her two children had been in Finland visiting her dying father.
 When they arrived back in England, they were informed that due to a coal strike, the ship they were supposed to sail on had cancelled its trip.
 It was only at the last minute that they were informed that Titanic had space available.
 They bought third class tickets to go to New York to get jobs and visit relatives.

 Aboard the Titanic

-Eighteen-month-old Eleanor boarded Titanic along with her mother and brother as third class passengers on April 10, 1912, at Southampton, England.
+Aged around 20 months, Eleanor boarded Titanic along with her mother and brother as third class passengers on April 10, 1912, at Southampton, England.
 They shared a cabin with Elin Braf and Helmina Nilsson.
 Shortly after the ship struck the iceberg at 11:40 p.m. on April 14, Alina and a cabin mate went out on deck and kicked around pieces of ice that had fallen off the iceberg until an officer told them to get back in their cabins as the ship would be on its way soon.
 Not long after, a steward who had waited on the Johnsons in the dining room and took a liking to them, knocked on their door and, with a group of fellow Swedes, escorted them to the boat deck and to Collapsible D. Alina was helped into the boat with Eleanor in her arms and called up to Braf to get in with Harold.
 Braf remained frozen on deck, so a crewman took Harold from her arms and tossed him into the boat, leaving Braf behind, despite Alina's calls to her.
 She died in the sinking, although Nilsson did escape the ship, possibly in Lifeboat 13.
 Alina and her children were picked up by the rescue ship and arrived in New York City on April 18.

 Eleanor admitted that she remembered very little about the night the ship sank, but she insisted that she recalled the screams of passengers and the sight of hands reaching up to her from a lifeboat below.

 In 1958, Eleanor and Harold attended the New York City premiere of A Night to Remember.